kotori-y/Scopy/doc3/overview.rst

 The Python programming language
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Python is a powerful programming language that allows simple and flexible representations of biochemical molecules, and clear and concise expressions of bioinformatics algorithms.
-Python has a vibrant and growing ecosystem of packages that PyBioMed uses to provide more features such as RDkit and Pybel.
+Python has a vibrant and growing ecosystem of packages that Scopy uses to provide more features such as RDkit.
 In addition, Python is also an excellent “glue” language for putting together pieces of software from other languages which allows reuse of legacy code and engineering of high-performance algorithms.
 Equally important, Python is free, well-supported, and a joy to use.
-In order to make full use of PyBioMed, you will want to know how to write basic programs in Python.
-Among the many guides to Python, we recommend the documentation at http://www.python.org.
+In order to make full use of Scopy, you will want to know how to write basic programs in Python.
+Among the many guides to Python, we recommend the documentation at https://www.python.org/